Gabriel-Alves-Cunha/hmr-electron/README.md

 This will create a symlink named *__demo/node_modules/hmr-electron__* that links to your local copy of the *__hmr-electron__* project.

-This way, you'll only need to do `yarn build` on every change that you make and run the demo project, as it will use the newest build.
+This way, you'll only need to do a `yarn build` on every change that you make and run the demo project, as it will use the newest build.

 > You can also contribute by creating tests 😃.
-This project uses [vitest](https://vitest.dev/), so it's a great developer experience 💙💙!
+This project uses [vitest](https://vitest.dev/), so it's a fast developer experience 💙💙!
 Just run `yarn test`.

 ## License